The Cologne (Köln) Germany Christmas Market Guide

 So are the Cologne Christmas Markets worth visiting?

 1000% yes, the Cologne Christmas Markets are worth visiting!
-When we arrived in Cologne and started to explore the city’s markets, we immediately stepped back into an authentic and unique Christmas experience we had only previously felt at a German Christmas Market.
+When we arrived in Cologne and started to explore the Christmas markets, we immediately stepped back into an authentic and unique Christmas experience we had only previously felt at a German Christmas Market.

 Although slightly different from the Christmas markets in Bavaria, Cologne’s Christmas markets are bursting with festive cheer and childlike fun.
 The markets are full of delicious food (we ate some of the best market food we’ve ever had in Cologne), soul-warming Glühwein in the most unique, collectible mugs (that don’t exist at the France Christmas markets), and a joy-filled community atmosphere.